Outkast: Collaborations and other work

 During the recording of Stankonia Outkast and Mr. DJ began producing tracks for the artists on their Aquemini Records imprint through Columbia, including Slimm Cutta Calhoun and Killer Mike, who made his debut on Stankonia's "Snappin' & Trappin."

 In 2002, Outkast participated in the only Dungeon Family group album, Even in Darkness, along with Goodie Mob, Killer Mike, Sleepy Brown, Witchdoctor, and Backbone among others, and featuring Bubba Sparxxx, Shuga Luv and Mello.
 In 2002, the group and Killer Mike contributed the lead single "Land of a Million Drums" to the Scooby-Doo soundtrack.

-On February 27, 2011, it was announced that Big Boi is creating a joint album along with Killer Mike and fellow Atlanta rapper Pill.
+On February 27, 2011, it was announced that Big Boi would be creating a joint album along with Killer Mike and fellow Atlanta rapper Pill.
 Later that day, Big Boi posted on his Twitter account that he was mixing Killer Mike's album entitled, PL3DGE.

 In 2010, André 3000 was featured on Ciara's remix for her hit single "Ride", from the album Basic Instinct.
 On January 14, 2011, a song with Ke$ha called "The Sleazy Remix" was leaked.
 On June 7, 2011, Beyoncé's song "Party" was leaked, it features Benjamin, it is his first collaboration with the singer.
 It is also featured on Beyoncé's fourth studio album entitled 4 released June 24, 2011.
 On August 24, 2011, Lil Wayne's album Tha Carter IV leaked, featuring a song entitled "Interlude" with Benjamin and fellow rapper Tech N9ne performing.
 Also in 2011, André featured on Chris Browns "Deuces" remix as well as on a Lloyd song, "Dedication To My Ex (Miss That)", with Lil Wayne.
 In 2012, André also appeared on Drake's second album Take Care, on the song "The Real Her" which also featured Lil Wayne.

 In 2012, André 3000 featured on the Gorillaz single "DoYaThing" with James Murphy of LCD Soundsystem.
 The song was released as a free download in February that year as part of a Converse promotion.

 André 3000 was featured on Frank Ocean's 2012 album Channel Orange on the song "Pink Matter".
 On January 11, 2013, Big Boi appeared on a remix of the song, adding a verse before André's.
 In response to the added verse, André issued a statement on January 15 insisting that the track did not constitute an Outkast reunion.
 André 3000 also featured uncredited vocals on Ocean's 2016 album Blonde on the song "Solo (Reprise)" with his verse taking up majority of the track.

 Phantogram revealed in an interview with Variance Magazine in February 2014 that they plan to release an EP with Big Boi.
 The resulting album Big Grams was released in September 2015.